Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Introduction

 \IEEEPARstart{I}{ntegrated} sensing and communication (ISAC) is poised to become a key component of future wireless standards \cite{Liu2022ISAC, Wang2022ISAC, Zhang2022, Azar2024, liu2023integratedbook}.
 Sensing enables networks to detect, localize, and track objects or environmental features within their coverage area by utilizing transmitted signals to gather information about targets, such as angle, range, velocity, shape, composition, or orientation \cite{Liu2022ISAC, Wang2022ISAC, Zhang2022, Azar2024, liu2023integratedbook}.
 The dual functions of communication and sensing can support diverse emerging applications, including the Internet of Things (IoT), vehicle-to-everything (V2X) communications, smart traffic control, virtual/augmented reality, smart homes/cities, unmanned aerial vehicles (UAVs), factory automation, and more \cite{Liu2022ISAC, Wang2022ISAC, Zhang2022, Azar2024, liu2023integratedbook}.

 ISAC enables communication and sensing to efficiently share infrastructure, hardware, signal processing modules, and scarce spectrum and power resources \cite{Liu2022ISAC, Wang2022ISAC, Zhang2022, Azar2024, liu2023integratedbook}.
 For example, a base station (BS) with multiple antennas can direct beams toward users for communication while using others to monitor surrounding targets or environmental changes \cite{Liu2022ISAC, Wang2022ISAC, Zhang2022, Azar2024, liu2023integratedbook}.
 This dual functionality improves resource efficiency, reduces hardware and deployment costs, and facilitates seamless coordination between communication and sensing.
-Additionally, the BS can leverage sensing to estimate channels by analyzing the reflected signals and optimize communication beamforming \cite{Liu2022ISAC}.
-By jointly designing and optimizing sensing and communication tasks, waveforms, beamforming, and resource allocation, co-channel interference can be mitigated, which unlocks new design degrees of freedom (DoF) to enhance overall system performance \cite{Liu2022ISAC, Wang2022ISAC, Zhang2022, Azar2024, liu2023integratedbook}.
+Additionally, the BS can leverage sensing (e.g., by analyzing reflected signals) for channel estimation and communication beamforming optimization \cite{Liu2022ISAC}. {By jointly designing sensing and communication operations, ISAC systems can reinterpret part of the interference between users and targets as a source of additional information; for instance, echoes of communication signals can support sensing, and multi-user signals can enhance spatial diversity.
+This cooperative use of waveforms and resources introduces new design degrees of freedom (DoF), allowing flexible allocation of time, frequency, and spatial resources to improve both spectral efficiency (SE) and energy efficiency (EE) {\cite{Liu2022ISAC, Wang2022ISAC, Zhang2022, Azar2024, liu2023integratedbook}}.}